Originally scheduled on Saturday, Feb. 7th, due to severe weather, we RESCHEDULED this event to February 14th.

 Lanterns:

-Bring an outdoor lantern.
+While you’re not required to make or bring a lantern to join the hike, it’s definitely a fun way to enhance the experience.
 Please note, for safety reasons, no glass or flames are allowed on the trails, so be sure your lantern is safe for outdoor use.
 Add a small bell or chime to your lantern for a festive touch!

 Snowshoes: